pingleware/redeecash.exchange/data/README.md

 The data format will be XML

+The D-Q and A1-Q hs been combined into a [form quarterly](../files/form-quarterly.pdf).

 ## Audit Requirements

 Since these filings are voluntary for non-public companies, an audit by an independent CPA is voluntary and not required.
 A managerial audit is encouraged using an algorithmic auditing tool such as https://github.com/pingleware/bestbooks-auditor.